AdriaBaro/adriabaro.github.io/projects/TFG/text.md

 ## Wood skis optimization through the virtualization of experimental essays
 ### DESCRIPTION
 This project was the thesis for the BSc in Industrial Engineering (18 ECTS).
-It was carried out in collaboration with [Liken Skis](https://www.likenskis.com/en/),<a href="https://www.likenskis.com/en/" target="_blank"> Liken Skis</a> a start-up that designs and manufactures high-performance and handcrafted wood skis.
-The thesis was supervised by [Xavier Ayneto Gubert](https://www.linkedin.com/in/xayneto/),  a well-known senior professor at UPC with 40+ years of experience.
+It was carried out in collaboration with <a href="https://www.likenskis.com/en/" target="_blank"> Liken Skis</a>, a start-up that designs and manufactures high-performance and handcrafted wood skis.
+The thesis was supervised by <a href="https://www.linkedin.com/in/xayneto/" target="_blank"> Xavier Ayneto Gubert</a>,  a well-known senior professor at UPC with 40+ years of experience.

 ### OBJECTIVES
 The main objective of the project was to define and work with a methodology to optimize a wood skis model.
 The optimization intended to reduce its weight without performance or features loss.